rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-odes.md

 AKA "non-linear dynamics", "smooth dynamical systems", "systems" even (as in most of the content in "systems biology").

-## interpret an ODE as a vector field
+## interpret any general ODE as a vector field and study it *visually*

-This is a standard geometric interpretation.
+This is a standard *geometric* interpretation.

 Did you ever think an ordinary differential equations book will have this picture:

 ![|700](https://i.imgur.com/yRrKeIe.png)

-This is Perko's book [Differential Equations and Dynamical Systems, Third Edition (2006)](http://library.lol/main/B2FA263686F1AAB9F19B2EBA8E12DD04), a good read, if youre familiar with Analysis in $\R^{n}$.
+This is Perko's book [Differential Equations and Dynamical Systems, Third Edition (2006)](http://library.lol/main/B2FA263686F1AAB9F19B2EBA8E12DD04), a good read, if you're familiar with Analysis in $\R^{n}$.
 Otherwise any physics text on "non-linear dynamics" works, for example Steven Strogatz's Non-linear dynamics lecture videos and book.

 ### vector fields and ODE dictionary